phuse-org/PODR/sample_code/README.md

 ![PHUSE PODR Logo Logo](/PODR.jpeg)
 # PODR - Sample Code

-Here you can find sample code to use the PODR platform.
+Here you can find sample code to use with the PODR platform.

 ## C